Wastewater Management Schemes

 The four (4) systems currently in operations are:

 Septic Tank Effluent Disposal Scheme (STEDS) - this system still requires the use of an on-site septic tank.
 Instead of the wastewater passing to a soakage pit, it is connected to a community sewer system with a wastewater treatment centre.

 STEDS is a gravity collection system.
 Each property is connected to the scheme at a depth which enables property wastewater to flow automatically to pumping stations.
 The scheme only receives the discharge from the septic tank and/ or grey-water treatment tank on the property.
-The pumping stations pumps the wastewater to wastewater treatment centre.
+The pumping stations pump the wastewater to the wastewater treatment centre.

 The septic tank will require pumping out which Council arranges approximately every four (4) years.

 CWMS Full Sewer - This system bypasses the need for a septic tank, whereby the property is directly connected to the community sewer system/wastewater treatment centre.

 Septic Tanks - This system holds wastewater on-site outside the household where the household does not have access to a Community System.
 The septic system consists of a septic tank and drainfield or soakage pit.
 The wastewater is held in the tank long enough for solids to settle to the bottom, the liquid wastewater then exits the tank into the drainfield.
 These tanks need to be pumped out every 2-5 years, arranged by the home owner.
 On-site only systems can degrade the environment and be a health threat to the community.

 Aerated Wastewater Treatment Systems (previously called aerobic systems) - This system is designed to treat wastewater suitable for surface and subsurface irrigation through an approved aerated wastewater treatment system.
 These systems require a large irrigation area to dispose of the treated effluent on-site and must have quarterly maintenance services by an approved contractor.